mautic/developer-documentation-new/docs/design/labelling.rst

 G
 =

+.. _get-help:

 Get help
 --------

 Opens a search field from which the User can search for help information.

 Use only as link text on the console menu bar.
-See also :ref:`Docs` and :ref:`Learn more`.
+See also :ref:`Docs` and :ref:`learn-more`.

 H
 =

+.. _hide:

 Hide
 ----